shaigit/tovtech-google-app-store/README.md

  <h1> Summary </h1>
    An entruprenuer has approached us with the intention of investing in a new mobile application.
-  The requirements are to explore unstaturated markets where there is the least amount of competition.
+  The motivation of this project are to explore unstaturated markets where there is the least amount of competition.

 <h1> Link on notebook on Kaggle </h1>